tmstani23/apis-microservices-training/README.md

 ## Attributions

-A warm thanks for this course series to FCC and the community for providing guidance and support.
+A warm thanks to FCC for providing useful and engaging project challenges to help devs learn.